ballerina-platform/ballerina-distribution/examples/graphql-context/graphql_context.md

 # GraphQL service - Context

-The Ballerina GraphQL module allows defining and using `graphql:Context` object.
-The `contextInit` field in the `graphql:ServiceConfig` can be used to pass the context initialization function.
-If it is not provided, a default, empty context object will be created per request.
-When the `graphql:Context` is need to be accessed, define it as the first parameter of the `resource`/`remote` method.
+The Ballerina `graphql` module allows defining and using a `graphql:Context` object.
+The `contextInit` field in the `graphql:ServiceConfig` annotation can be used to pass the context initialization function.
+If it is not provided, a default, empty `context` object will be created per request.
+When the `graphql:Context` is needed to be accessed, define it as the first parameter of the `resource`/`remote` method.
 Use the `graphql:Context` to pass meta information between the `resource`/`remote` methods used as GraphQL object fields.

 >**Note:** If the `graphql:Context` is defined as the first parameter of a resolver function, it will be accessible inside the resolver.
 Passing down the context is not necessary.